 If my partner has a sore throat, can I get a UTI?

 If you are diagnosed with strep throat, it means that your throat has been attacked by streptococci bacteria (aka “strep”).

 There are three main groups of strep bacteria, that differ from each other in many ways.
 For example, they are spread in different ways and attack different parts of the body.
 For the purpose of this post let’s focus on Group A and Group B strep infections.

 - Group A. They cause a bunch of different diseases but are infamous for their association with strep throat.

-The Group A streptococcus is the most common bacterial cause of acute pharyngitis, accounting for 5–26% cases in adults.
-Group A strep bacteria can’t theoretically be a cause of a UTI, unlike group B Streptococcus that are also present in our lower intestines.
+Group A streptococcus is the most common bacterial cause of acute pharyngitis, accounting for 5–26% of cases in adults.
+Group A strep bacteria can’t theoretically be a cause of a UTI, unlike group B Streptococcus which are also present in our lower intestines.
 Even though they come from the same “family”, there seems to be no direct threat of infection transmission from a sore throat to an infected bladder.

 - Group B. In most cases, harmless for healthy adults.
 Most of us carry group B strep in the lower intestines, vagina, rectum, bladder, or throat.
 This is a type of bacteria that could cause a UTI.

 And when it comes to Strep B, it could, indeed, be transmitted from one partner to another via oral sex “particularly male-to-female oral sex increases the risk of co-colonization with an identical group B strain,” concluded a study that focused on methods of UTI transmission among heterosexual couples.

 Quick footnote: oral sex and super gonorrhea

-One thing to be concerned if oral sex can cause a UTI, another to worry about an STD.
+One thing to be concerned if oral sex can cause a UTI, and another to worry about an STD.
 Surprise, your sore throat could be actually so-called super gonorrhea.
 Symptoms of an up-and-coming disease include a sore throat, difficulty swallowing, and redness of the throat and its popularity is growing rapidly.

 Safe oral sex

-To no surprise, oral sex is not safer than any other form of sex, especially when it comes to being a factor for UTI.
+To no surprise, oral sex is not safer than any other form of sex, especially when it comes to being a factor for UTIs.
 This is because: